-40.8.1.8 Treatment of Qualifying Capacity for Qualifying Facilities.
+40.8.1.8 Treatment of Qualifying Capacity for Qualifying Facilities

-Qualifying Facilities must be Participating Generators (signed a Participating Generator or QF hydro, wind, and solar Qualifying Facilities addressed pursuant to Sections 40.8.1.3 and 40.8.1.6 above, the Qualifying Capacity of Qualifying Facilities under PURPA contracts, will be based on historic monthly generation output during Standard Offer 1 peak hours of noon to 6:00 p.m. (net behind the meter loads)
+Qualifying Facilities must be Participating Generators (signed a Participating Generator or QF Participating Generator Agreement) or System Units, unless they have a PURPA contract.
+Except for hydro, wind, and solar Qualifying Facilities addressed pursuant to Sections 40.8.1.3 and 40.8.1.6 above. the Qualifying Capacity of Qualifying Facilities under PURPA contracts, will be based on historic monthly generation output during Standard Offer 1 peak hours of noon to 6:00 p.m. (net behind the meter loads) during a three-year rolling average.